On this page:

 No. The rebates are not taxable or relevant for GST purposes.
 The rebate should be applied after the GST-inclusive total has been calculated.

-In Victoria, payments commenced in August 2024.
-The timing of the first credit may vary depending on your retailer and billing cycle.
-Please contact your electricity retailer if you have not received the first credit.
+The exact timing of the rebates may vary depending on your retailer and billing cycle.
+Please contact your electricity retailer if you have not received your rebate.

 Households in embedded networks

-The Energy Bill Relief payment for embedded network households will be provided as a one-off payment of $300 and will be paid via bank cheque or Electronic Funds Transfer (EFT).
+The Energy Bill Relief extension payment for embedded network households will be provided as a one-off payment of $150 and will be paid via bank cheque or Electronic Funds Transfer (EFT).
 In certain circumstances, it may be necessary for your payment to be made via bank cheque.

 If you live in a retirement village, caravan park or some apartment buildings, it is likely that you receive your electricity through an embedded network.
 Use the following steps to determine whether your property is in an embedded network: